explodingcamera/blog/content/rust-os/1-hello-riscv/index.md

 X86 is currently the dominant CPU architecture and has recently lost a bit of market share to emerging ARM CPUs like the [Apple M Series](https://en.wikipedia.org/wiki/Apple_M2) or [AWS Graviton](https://en.wikipedia.org/wiki/AWS_Graviton).
 For this series, however, we'll be targeting RISC-V. RISC-V is a CPU Architecture released in 2015 under royalty-free open-source licenses.
 By focusing on small and modular instruction extensions and being standardized so recently, it avoids the sizeable historical baggage and weird design decisions plaguing x86 (check out [this](https://mjg59.dreamwidth.org/66109.html) article to see the horrendous boot process in action).
 RISC-V was also designed to be extensible, allowing for custom instruction extensions to be added to the base ISA.
 This enables us to use the same kernel on a wide range of CPUs, from small embedded devices to high-performance servers.

-I'll be using [QEMU](https://www.qemu.org/) to emulate a CPU and (hopefully) run it on an actual board at the end of this series (my [MangoPi MQ-Pro](https://mangopi.org/mangopi_mqpro) recently arrived, and I'm excited to try it).
+I'll be using [QEMU](https://www.qemu.org/) to run our kernel.
+QEMU is a virtual machine that can emulate a wide range of CPUs and devices, including RISC-V. At the end of this series, we'll also run it on an actual board (my [MangoPi MQ-Pro](https://mangopi.org/mangopi_mqpro) recently arrived, and I'm excited to try it).

 # Setting up the environment

 Recent versions of Rust have (mostly) made setting up bare metal development a breeze.
 I'll be using Rust nightly, so we can build parts of the standard library ourselves using `rust-src` and use some unstable features that will be useful for OS development.

+{% quote (class="info")%}

-> Because the standard library depends on an operating system to provide memory allocation, threading, and other things, we need to later mark our crate as `#![no_std]` and implement these ourselves.
+Because the standard library depends on an operating system to provide memory allocation, threading, and other things, we need to later mark our crate as `#![no_std]` and implement these ourselves.

+{% end %}

 To do this, we'll use the `core` library, a subset of the standard library that doesn't depend on an operating system.
 With it, we won't have access to things like `println!` or `Vec`, but we can still use types like `Option` and `Result` and many other useful APIs.
 In the next post, we'll also use the `alloc` create to enable us to use language features that require heap allocations, such as `Vec` and `Box`.